aangelone2/das/docs/drivers/ave.md

 - `-t, --actime` adds a column in the result table containing the computed autocorrelation time for each column.

+    The maximum among the binned SEMs is used in the autocorrelation time ratio, to obtain an upper bound.

 Refer to the list of [common](common.md) arguments and options shared by all drivers for further documentation.